-&lt;sup>28 "The drift toward the abolition of most case distinctions and the correlative drift toward position as an allimportant grammatical method are accompanied, in a sense dominated, by the last of the three major drifts that I have referred to.
+28 "The drift toward the abolition of most case distinctions and the correlative drift toward position as an all-important grammatical method are accompanied, in a sense dominated, by the last of the three major drifts that I have referred to.
 This is the drift toward the invariable word."
 (Sapir 1921:180).

-&lt;sup>29 But why on earth would so many languages have departed from the default first of all?
+29 But why on earth would so many languages have departed from the default first of all?
 If UG constrains the development of grammars it would have prevented grammars from leaving the default constellation.
 After all, UG would have purged any deviations from the path of virtue.

-&lt;sup>30 Here is a selectin of empirically unsupported predictions: i.
+30 Here is a selectin of empirically unsupported predictions: i.
 UG is innate, that is, genetically determined. ii.
 OV is diachronically more recent. iii.
 OV languages are languages with a VO past (determined by the UG default). iv.
 Children will pass through an SVO stage in the acquisition of SOV language (because of the VO default). v.
 There is a cross-linguistically universal clause structure.

-&lt;sup>31 Try to imagine how UG would look like if N. Chomsky's mother tongue had been Japanese or Kayardild and his academic home had been in Australia or Japan.
+31 Try to imagine how UG would look like if N. Chomsky's mother tongue had been Japanese or Kayardild and his academic home had been in Australia or Japan.
 See Dixon (2010: 182), who notes that every modern grammar theory "was developed by a native speaker of English, and is in the first place overwhelmingly justified for and exemplified by English".

-&lt;sup>32 This could even be proven by complete induction: Let $G_0$ to $G_n$ be temporal successions of grammars of a given language in terms of generations of speakers (= learners = speakers = listeners). $G_0$ is learnable, otherwise there principii fallacy and dispensable: The first premise says that grammars may be overly complex and nevertheless learnable because an innate UG guides the grammar-learning processes.
+son that each predecessor language was learnable and because a child could not learn an unlearnable grammatical feature.32 An explanation for grammar learning based on UG is a petitioprincipii fallacy and dispensable: The first premise says that grammars may be overly complex and nevertheless learnable because an innate UG guides the grammar-learning processes.
 The second premise holds that there must be an innate UG since the UG-based derivationally overly complex grammars of languages could not be learnt otherwise.
 This is doubly worthless, as a petitio principii statement and as a how-else explanation.